 Fill in the following Support URLs:

-Under OAuth 2.0 scopes copy and paste following.
-You have to copy them one at a time and press Enter after each one:
+Under OAuth 2.0 scopes, copy and paste the following URLs (copy them one at a time and press Enter after each one):

 Click on Save Changes.

 Go to admin.google.com and then choose Security.